MOBI BOOT CAMP CORP. logoLearning Buddy

 head(5)

-1. Group the data by manufacturer.
+1. Segment the vehicles by manufacturer.

-3. Filter the rows to keep only models with hwy_rank == 1.
+3. Filter the records to keep only the top rank (hwy_rank == 1) for each brand.

 # Write your code below and click Run Code